majk-p/how-slow-is-your-tram/slides.md

 # Step by step

-The next step - slide over data, take current and previous measurement and calculate the diff
+- Is infinite ✅
+- Acts on given time interval like every `N` seconds ✅
+- When the time comes - it lists vehicles using `Vehicles[IO].list()` ✅
+- Joins previous and current result by vehicle `id`
+  - Because vehicles are not sorted and some might go missing
+- Calculate the distance using `Vehicle.distance` and the elapsed time
+- Build a map of `(Vehicle.LineName, Vehicle.Id) -> VehicleStats`
+  - Where `VehicleStats` are distance, time and avg speed

 ---

 # Step by step

+Slide over data, take current and previous measurement and calculate the diff

+---

+# Step by step

-The next step - slide over data, take current and previous measurement and calculate the diff
+Slide over data, take current and previous measurement and calculate the diff

 <!-- _class: line-numbers -->